-Can you really learn to be a bookkeeper online?
-With no classroom time?
+Can you really learn to be a bookkeeper online, even with no classroom time?

-Not only can you tap into a vast database of knowledge through a simple Google search, but online training and courses make it easier than ever to learn exactly what you need to know to start your career.
+Thanks to the rise of internet-based learning opportunities, the need for a formal classroom has diminished over the years, lowering the barriers to entry for those wishing to get into a specialist profession like bookkeeping.
+Today, not only can you tap into a vast database of knowledge through a simple Google search, but online training and courses are making it easier than ever to learn exactly what you need to know to start your career.

 Bookkeeping, in particular, has seen a rise in access to online training.
-This is in part because bookkeeping can also be a virtual business, with clients and contractors never actually needing to meet in person.
+This is because bookkeeping can now be run as a virtual business, with clients and contractors never actually needing to meet in person.

-But can a person with no formal post-secondary education really learn everything they need from an online course like Bookkeeper Launch?
-Or is it still worth investing in formal education?
+We know what you’re thinking, can a person with no formal post-secondary education really learn everything they need from an online course like Bookkeeper Launch?
+Is it still worth investing in formal education?

-Let’s lay out all the aspects of Bookkeeper Launch vs. college, and the pros and cons of each:
+Let’s look at the aspects of the Bookkeeper Launch course vs learning bookkeeping at college, and the pros and cons of each:

-Not only is college an exponentially bigger investment than Bookkeeper Launch, but it could take you years to pay back that debt, whereas many Bookkeeper Launch graduates make back their investment within a few months.
+Not only is college an exponentially bigger investment than Bookkeeper Launch, but it could take you years to pay back that debt.
+In contrast, many Bookkeeper Launch graduates make back their investment within a few months.

 What's the Time Commitment for Learning Bookkeeping?